jwmelkumov/3BSAPTDFT-Input-Automator/README.md

 $MAIN_SAPT_DIR/misc/daltutil/createtrimers

-Modify script to correctly parse from trimer.cnf the atomsA, atomsB, and atomsC quantities, or explicitly define them before running gen_3saptdft_files.sh (they are the number of atoms in monomer A, B, and C, respectively).
+Modify script to correctly parse from trimer.cnf the atomsA, atomsB, and atomsC quantities or explicitly define them before running gen_3saptdft_files.sh (they are the number of atoms in monomer A, B, and C, respectively).